Iowa Woo

 The Iowa Woo are a professional indoor football team based in Waterloo, Iowa.
 They are currently members of The Arena League (The AL or TAL).
-They play their home games at The Hippodrome at the National Cattle Congress.
+They originally played their home games at The Hippodrome at the National Cattle Congress before moving to the UNI-Dome in neighboring Cedar Falls, Iowa.

 History

 On May 4, 2023, Waterloo was announced as the third city of the Arena League.

 The Woo had North Cedar Elementary School in Cedar Falls take part in helping name the team's mascot.
 The top three names from each class were selected and fan voting took place to name the mascot.
 The winning mascot name was Wacky Woo Loo, nicknamed Wacky.

 Team logo and name

 On June 28, 2023, the team name and logos were announced.
 Woo was selected for multiple reasons as it pertains to trains and wrestler Ric Flair's legendary "Wooooooo!".
 Waterloo is home to the Dan Gable Museum, a wrestling museum operated by the National Wrestling Hall of Fame.
 Waterloo also has a historical tie to the railroad industry.
 "Woo" is a callback to blaring train whistles.

 The primary logo depicts a robed, blonde haired wolf wearing sunglasses holding a football in one arm while striking the Heisman pose.
 The secondary logo shows the mascot wearing yellow boots.
 The logos were designed by Ryan Foose.

 Iowa's General Manager, Bailey McRae, stated that many submissions consisted of variations of "woo" and "loo".

 On October 19, 2023, the team changed their name from the Waterloo Woo to the Iowa Woo.

 On March 15, 2024, the team released an updated logo.
 The new logo depicts a white-haired wolf wearing sunglasses, a cowboy hat, and a Hawaiian shirt holding a football in one arm while striking the Heisman pose.